-The students of Maryland are a vibrant community of diverse learners, including a growing number of multilingual students and students from various racial and cultural backgrounds.1 Instructional materials designed to best serve these students must facilitate enriching, culturally responsive, and language affirming environments for all students.
+The students of Maryland are a vibrant community of diverse learners, including a growing number of multilingual students and students from various racial and cultural backgrounds.1 Instructional materials designed to best serve these students must facilitate enriching, culturally responsive, and language-affirming environments for all students.

 Students deserve the opportunity to engage with rigorous content that builds a strong foundation for their educational journey and empowers them with essential learning skills.
-High-quality literacy instructional materials offer students engagement with worthy and complex texts, tasks, and learning experiences which foster critical thinking abilities, language development, and amplify student voice and agency.
-Additionally, these materials prioritize the affirmation of students' cultural and linguistic identities, attending to inclusive learning communities that connect education to their real world experiences, and provide the support and skill to ensure students with diverse learning needs to thrive.
+High-quality math instructional materials offer students engagement with worthy and complex tasks and learning experiences that foster critical thinking abilities and language development and amplify student voice and agency.
+Additionally, these materials prioritize the affirmation of students' cultural and linguistic identities, attending to inclusive learning communities that connect education to their real-world experiences and provide the support and skill to ensure that students with diverse learning needs thrive.

-By aligning with College and Career Readiness standards and research-based approaches, high-quality instructional materials unlock and support knowledge-building that encourages active learning and leads to dynamic demonstrations of knowledge from students.
+By aligning with college and career readiness standards and research-based approaches, high-quality instructional materials unlock and support knowledge-building that encourages active learning and leads to dynamic demonstrations of knowledge from students.
 Furthermore, these materials offer support for educators, equipping them with the necessary tools, content knowledge, pedagogical expertise, and research-based practices to effectively engage students and adapt to diverse community and school contexts.
 With this comprehensive approach, instructional materials in Maryland have the potential to create transformative learning environments that prepare students from kindergarten through graduation for a future of choice and opportunity.

-&lt;sup>1 In 2022, Maryland's student population included 33% Black, 33% White, 22% Latinx and 7% Asian students, as well as 12% English learners, 12% students with disabilities, and an increasing proportion who face economic challenges (Maryland Department of Education).
+1 In 2022, Maryland's student population included 33% Black, 33% White, 22% Latinx, and 7% Asian students, as well as 12% English learners, 12% students with disabilities, and an increasing proportion who face economic challenges (Maryland State Department of Education).